fal-works/banker/README.md

 Regarding the user-defined functions:

--	Any static function with `@:banker.useEntity` metadata is converted to a method which finds a new available entity and sets initial values to it.
+-	Any static `Void` function with `@:banker.useEntity` metadata is converted to a method which finds a new available entity and sets initial values to it.
-- Any other static function is converted to an iterator method, which iterates all entities that are currently in use.
+- Any other static `Void` function is converted to an iterator method, which iterates all entities that are currently in use.
+- You should not write `return` explicitly in these functions as the expressions are simply copied into `while` loops.

 Regarding the function arguments: